Ill-Typed Programs Don't Evaluate: The type of values and Ill Typedness

-Now, we turn to the semantics of the typing judgement.
-Roughly speaking, we want that $M:A$ on the left means that $M$ is a term that evaluates to an $A$, and $M:A$ on the right means that $M$ is a term that either evaluates to an $A$ or diverges.
+Now, we turn to the semantics of the typing judgement. \chB{In CBV, when analysing the body $M$ of an abstraction $\abs{x}{M}$, one can assume that any actual parameter that gets bound to $x$ must have evaluated.
+Hence, in the denotational semantics of CBV programming languages, it is standard to interpret a judgement $x:A \types M:B$ as a function from \emph{values} of type $A$ to \emph{computations} of type $B$ -- where the latter may diverge \cite{winskel-1993}.
+In our two-sided system we can have terms on the left-hand side that are not themselves values, so types cannot be interpreted as sets of values, but we do want to retain this essential asymmetry of CBV.
+In fact, as we discuss further in Section~\ref{sec:semantics-discussion}, the soundness of much of the system depends on it.
+Thus, we will define the semantics so that $M:A$ on the left means that $M$ is a term that evaluates to an $A$, and $M:A$ on the right means that $M$ is a term that either evaluates to an $A$ or diverges.}

 \begin{definition}[Semantics of Judgements] A \emph{valuation}, $\theta$, is just a closed substitution. \begin{itemize} \item Given an atomic formula $M:A$, we say that a valuation $\theta$ \emph{satisfies the formula on the left} just if $M\theta \in \mngT{A}$.
 We say that $\theta$ \emph{satisfies the formula on the right} just if $M\theta \in \mngTb{A}$. \item We say that a valuation $\theta$ \emph{satisfies a set of formulas} $\Gamma$ \emph{on the left}, just if $\theta$ satisfies each formula in $\Gamma$ on the left.
 A valuation $\theta$ \emph{satisfies a set of formulas} $\Delta$ \emph{on the right}, just if there is a formula in $\Delta$ that is satisfied on the right. \item We say that a judgement $\Gamma \types \Delta$ is \emph{true}, written $\Gamma \models \Delta$, just if all valuations $\theta$ that satisfy $\Gamma$ on the left, satisfy $\Delta$ on the right. \end{itemize} To keep the development smooth, whenever we talk about the satisfaction of formulas by some valuation $\theta$, we will assume that $\theta$ closes all the terms involved (i.e. its domain is sufficiently large). \end{definition}